Vladimir Volkoff

-Vladimir Volkoff (7 November 1932 – 14 September 2005) was a Russian writer who lived in France and whose books were written in French.
+Vladimir Volkoff (7 November 1932 – 14 September 2005) was a writer of Russian origin who lived in France and whose books were written in French.
 He produced both literary works for adults and spy novels for young readers under the pseudonym Lieutenant X. His works are characterised by themes of the Cold War, intelligence and manipulation, but also by metaphysical and spiritual elements.

 Biography

-Of Russian descent with Tatar roots on his paternal side, Volkoff was born in Paris, the son of a Russian émigré who earned his living in France washing cars.
+Volkoff was born in Paris, the son of a Russian émigré who earned his living in France washing cars.
 Vladimir grew up with his family's memories of the lost motherland and loyalty to their new homeland.
 He was a great grandnephew of the composer Piotr Ilyich Tchaikovsky.

 After studying at the Sorbonne in Paris and the university of Liège, Volkoff taught English at Amiens from 1955-57.
 He served as an intelligence officer in the French army during the Algerian War, where he learnt how war is fought as much in the shadows and the embassies as in the open air of the battlefield.